Enigma Variations

 Edward Elgar composed his Variations on an Original Theme, Op.
 36, popularly known as the Enigma Variations, between October 1898 and February 1899.
 It is an orchestral work comprising fourteen variations on an original theme.
+After its 1899 premiere in London, the Variations quickly achieved popularity and helped internationally establish Elgar's growing reputation.
+It is now a staple of regularly performed orchestral repertoire globally, and is especially connected with national and nostalgic celebrations in and of the United Kingdom.

-Elgar dedicated the work "to my friends pictured within", each variation being a musical sketch of one of his circle of close acquaintances (see musical cryptogram).
-Those portrayed include Elgar's wife Alice, his friend and publisher Augustus J. Jaeger and Elgar himself.
-In a programme note for a performance in 1911 Elgar wrote:
+Elgar dedicated the work "to my friends pictured within", each variation being a musical sketch of or upon—a musical idea related to—one of his circle of close acquaintances (see musical cryptogram).
+Those musically sketched include Elgar's wife Alice, his friend and publisher Augustus J. Jaeger, and Elgar himself.
+In a programme note for a performance in 1911, Elgar wrote:

 In naming his theme "Enigma", Elgar posed a challenge which has generated much speculation but has never been conclusively answered.
-The Enigma is widely believed to involve a hidden melody.
+The Enigma theme is widely believed to involve a hidden melody.

-After its 1899 London premiere the Variations achieved immediate popularity and established Elgar's international reputation.

 History

-Elgar described how on the evening of 21 October 1898, after a tiring day's teaching, he sat down at the piano.
-A melody he played caught the attention of his wife and he began to improvise variations on it in styles which reflected the character of some of his friends.
+Elgar described how, on the evening of 21 October 1898, after a tiring day's teaching, he sat down at the piano.
+A melody he played caught the attention of his wife and he began to improvise variations on it, in styles which reflected the character of some of his friends.
 These improvisations, expanded and orchestrated, became the Enigma Variations.
 Elgar considered including variations portraying Arthur Sullivan and Hubert Parry, but was unable to assimilate their musical styles without pastiche and dropped the idea.

 The piece was finished on 18 February 1899 and published by Novello & Co.
 It was first performed at St James's Hall in London on 19 June 1899, conducted by Hans Richter.
 Critics were at first irritated by the layer of mystification, but most praised the substance, structure and orchestration of the work.
 Elgar later revised the final variation, adding 96 new bars and an organ part.
 The new version (which is usually played today) was first heard at the Worcester Three Choirs Festival on 13 September 1899, with Elgar conducting.

-The European premiere was performed in Düsseldorf, Germany on 7 February 1901, under Julius Buths (who also conducted the European premiere of The Dream of Gerontius in December 1901).
-The work quickly achieved many international performances, from Saint Petersburg, where it delighted Alexander Glazunov and Nikolai Rimsky-Korsakov in 1904, to New York, where Gustav Mahler conducted it in 1910.
+The European continental premiere was performed in Düsseldorf, Germany on 7 February 1901, under Julius Buths (who would also conduct the German premiere of The Dream of Gerontius in December 1901).
+The work quickly achieved many international performances: from Saint Petersburg, where it delighted Alexander Glazunov and Nikolai Rimsky-Korsakov in 1904; to New York, where Gustav Mahler conducted it in 1910.

+The work was written for, inter alia, Elgar's friend, editor, and publisher, August Jaeger.
+Elgar struggled with depression and questioned his own worth and abilities.
+Through the years they worked together, Jaeger was there for Elgar through depressive episodes, and reaffirming the composer's abilities.